elastic/ecctl/docs/ecctl_deployment_apm_create.md

-      --ref-id string                 RefId for the Apm deployment (default "apm") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 512) -t, --track                         Tracks the progress of the performed task --version string                Version to use, if not specified, the deployment's stack version will be used --zones int32                   Number of zones the deployment will span (default 1)
+      --ref-id string                 RefId for the Apm deployment (default "apm") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 512) -t, --track                         Tracks the progress of the performed task --version string                Optional version to use.
+If not specified, it will default to the deployment's stack version
+      --zones int32                   Number of zones the deployment will span (default 1)
 ```